Biome

 While there has been growing investment in remote sensing in the last decades, there has been little improvement in scientific field tools.
 Measurements are still collected with measuring tape, pencil, and notebook.

 In the field, scientists are juggling these supplies while hiking down a rainforest ravine and avoiding fire ants.
-And then it starts raining.

 Measure tree diameter with computer vision